 - Week 4: 32 miles

 Warmup and Stretch

 Before your runs, it’s important to spend time warming up.
 Go through static and movement stretches each day.
-Pre-run stretching is just as important as post run stretching.
-Warming up is the building blocks for helping you to run more efficiently during each run and race.
+Pre-run stretching is just as important as post-run stretching.
+Warming up is the building block for helping you to run more efficiently during each run and race.

 - High Knees x 15 Yards

 - Marching Kicks x 15 Yards